-The NLC has cash and credit sales.
-Cash sales of liquor and import fees are recorded when the customer places their order, it has been paid in full and the products have been shipped.
-Credit sales to commercial customers are recorded when the customer places the order and the products have been shipped.
+Revenue from sales of liquor and import fees are recorded when the customer places their order, it has been paid in full and the products have been shipped.

 Revenue from licence fees and permits are recognized on a straight-line basis over the term of the licence.
 Licences do not exceed one year.